Avenge-PRC777/chat-app-client-server/README.md

   + Websites: show static pages to all;
   + Webapp: pages shown are different for clients(customized to client data);
   + **Traditional webapps**:client has to ask from server information/data;
-  + **Real time webapps**:information is transmitted almost instantaneously between users and servers(between users too)
+  + **Real time webapps**:information is transmitted almost instantaneously between users and servers(between users too);
+  + For eg. a chat application between two clients, where chat goes to server and a client has to poll to get updates;
+  + Basically, real time webapp is about dealing with state of server, Facebook is also a good example, as real time notifications come to you;

+# Getting Started